Imaginary (sociology): Definitions

-The Imaginary: A Phenomenological Psychology of the Imagination in which Sartre discusses his concept of the imagination and the nature of human consciousness.
-Subsequent thinkers have extended Sartre's ideas into the realms of philosophy and sociology.
+In Jean-Paul Sartre's 1940 book The Imaginary: A Phenomenological Psychology of the Imagination, the concept of the imagination and the nature of human consciousness is discussed.
+Subsequent thinkers have extended Sartre's ideas in the realms of philosophy and sociology.

 For John Thompson, the social imaginary is "the creative and symbolic dimension of the social world, the dimension through which human beings create their ways of living together and their ways of representing their collective life".

 For Manfred Steger and Paul James "imaginaries are patterned convocations of the social whole.
-These deep-seated modes of understanding provide largely pre-reflexive parameters within which people imagine their social existence—expressed, for example, in conceptions of 'the global,' 'the national,' 'the moral order of our time.'"
+These deep-seated modes of understanding provide largely pre-reflexive parameters within which people imagine their social existence—expressed, for example, in conceptions of 'the global', 'the national', 'the moral order of our time'."

 John R. Searle uses the expression "social reality" rather than "social imaginary".